8base/Documentation/docs/frontend/application-layouts-creating-and-editing-layouts.md

 ---
 id: 'application-layouts-creating-and-editing-layouts'
 sidebar_label: 'Creating and Editing Layouts'
+redirect_from: '/frontend/application-layouts/creating-and-editing-layouts'
-slug: '/frontend/application-layouts/creating-and-editing-layouts'
+slug: '/projects/frontend/application-layouts/creating-and-editing-layouts'
 ---

 # Creating and Editing Layouts

 This document describes how a developer can create and edit Layouts in App Builder.

-___
+---

 ![App Builder Layouts.](./_images/ab-application-layouts-creating-and-editing-layouts-1.png)

 All the layouts available in your application are displayed at the bottom of the Pages pane that's located in the left menu.
 To create your first Layout, click the "+" in the Layouts section menu.
 This will open a form that lets you specify the name of your Layout.

 Layouts get built no differently than pages.
 You drag and drop components into the Layout to build it.
-The only difference is that layouts require the __View component__ to be added to that Page.
+The only difference is that layouts require the **View component** to be added to that Page.

 ## Understanding the View Component